-Using Rio SEO social retargeting and analytics, we were able to track how and where visitors to the Campmor blog shared content, and how other visitors entered the site as a result of the content being shared.
-Rio SEO Social was able to show us which content pieces were shared the most frequently, who was sharing the content, when, and on which sites.
+Using Rio SEO social retargeting and digital analytics, we were able to track how and where visitors to the Campmor blog shared content, and how other visitors entered the site as a result of the content being shared.
+Rio SEO Social showed us which content pieces were shared the most frequently.
+It also showed who was sharing the content, when, and on which sites.
 Using a seasonal marketing calendar and an editorial calendar, we developed content marketing topics, launched them on the blog at outdoors.campmor.com, and then opened the flood gates for the data to pour in.

 The results gave Campmor valuable insight into successful content marketing pieces and strategies, as well as insight into content marketing efforts that did little to drive traffic.
 Below are some of the metrics and results, along with analysis and future content marketing plans to create smarter content through smarter search.

 Campmor Social Traffic – Visits from Shared Content

 Rio SEO Social has a URL parameter that carries referrer data.
 When a URL is shared with that parameter, and another person clicks the link, that is one tally for a visitor sharing and one tally for a social visit.
 The Campmor case study showed that more than 1% of blog visitors were successfully sharing content, and driving almost 10% of the overall blog traffic.
 These numbers indicate that there are some powerful influencers sharing Campmor blog content.